Pathologists' Assistant Program

 Students must maintain a minimum 3.0 cumulative grade point average (CUM GPA) for the the duration of the program.
 Students who's CUM GPA falls below a 3.0 are placed on Academic Probation, will not be permitted to graduate, and face possible dismissal from the university.

-The MANA 601 course: Structure and Development (Anatomy, Histology and Embryology) is offered during the first semester of enrollment and is a benchmark course.
+The MANA 601 course: Structure and Development (Anatomy, Histology and Embryology) is offered during the second semester of enrollment and is a benchmark course.
 MANA 601 comprises a concentrated learning experience in human anatomy, histology, and embryology, which are essential for entry-level competency as a Pathologists' Assistant.
 This course also provides a foundation for the remainder of the two-year curriculum.
 Therefore, students must demonstrate a mastery of these subject areas by achieving a grade of C or better in MANA 601.
 Failure to do so will result in academic dismissal.

 Beginning with the summer semester, Pathologists' Assistant students fulfill clinical laboratory rotation requirements.
 Students rotate through area institutions to include University of Maryland Medical Center, Johns Hopkins Hospital, the Medical Examiners Office, and various community hospitals.
 Each rotation provides ample time to familiarize students with the duties and responsibilities of a Pathologists' Assistant for that particular institution